 |Council of Small Business Organisations of Australia Limited|

 |Law Council of Australia|

 |National Institute of Accountants|

 |Taxation Institute of Australia|

-Output 1.1.2: Provision of independent advice to the government on the administration of the tax laws
+Output 1.1.2 Provision of independent advice to the Government on the administration of the tax laws

-The Inspector-General undertakes reviews into particular systemic issues in the administration of tax laws in accordance with his work program.
+The Inspector-General undertakes reviews into particular systemic issues in the administration of tax laws in accordance with his work programme.
 The approach and processes associated with the conduct of the review are determined by the Inspector-General, and there are no time restraints.
 The report, outlining findings resulting from the review, is submitted to the Government after providing the Commissioner of Taxation with the opportunity to provide comments.
 However, once the Inspector-General has given his report to the Government, the Government must publish the Inspector-General’s report, either by tabling in both Houses of the Parliament or otherwise within 25 sitting days of receipt.

 The performance information of Output 1.1.2 is as follows:

 - reports, undertaken in accordance with required processes, are of a high standard, timely and useful to government; and